 Best practices.
 ICANN needs to develop and/or collate a set of best practices that would enable qualifying needs-assessed applicants to reduce costs and time in the application process and implementation steps.
 Such best practices could include application templates, encouragement to applicants to collaborate where appropriate, and assistance in the definition of continuity instruments.
 ALAC & GAC (4 Aug.
 2011).

 JAS WG response on budget increase: The JAS WG thanks the respondents and is thankful for the ICANN Board for allocating this “seed” money.
-JAS WG agrees that there should be more than $2 million and this is why in its Final Report recommendations suggest fees to be decreased.
-Moreover, the JAS WG recommends a foundation where this seed money serves as a start and more funds are raised in the future.
+JAS WG agrees that there should be more than $2 million and this is why in its Final Report recommendations suggest a fee reduction program that is separate from and goes beyond the 2 Million USD allocation. .
+Moreover, the JAS WG recommends a foundation be created by the ICANN Board where the 2 Million serves as seed money and the organization tasked for further fund raising efforts to support qualified applicants.
 See final report for detailed proposal.

 JAS WG response on outreach campaign: The JAS WG welcomes the suggestions offered, but this is outside the WG’s scope.